 STUDY DESIGN AND ANALYSES

-To investigating a key skillset for online learning, i.e., COR, and the sources students access and use when learning and solving COR tasks (i.e., the online IL), the research unit (FOR) draws on a novel interdisciplinary conceptual and methodological approach.
-To determine students’ COR levels, their development over university studies, and key COR covariates, the FOR examines qualitative and quantitative multimodal data, including:
+To investigating a key skillset for online learning, i.e., COR, and the sources students access and use when learning and solving COR tasks - online IL - the research unit (FOR) draws on a novel interdisciplinary conceptual and methodological approach.

 (1) students’ sociodemographic background and learning characteristics (e.g., prior domain knowledge, general intellectual skills, reading skills, epistemological beliefs),